Mixed Berry Crumble | Ultralight Backpacking Recipe

 Raise your hand if you have a sweet tooth!
 Backcountry Foodie’s Mixed Berry Crumble ultralight backpacking recipe is just for you!

-I don’t know about you, but there are days on the trail that are a real struggle.
-You’re soaking wet from rain, muscles ache from climbing 1000’s vertical feet, mosquitoes are annoying for hours, or you’re post-holing up to your thighs for miles.
+I don’t know about you, but some days on the trail are a real struggle.
+You’re soaking wet from rain, muscles ache from climbing 1000s of vertical feet, mosquitoes are annoying for hours, or you’re post-holing up to your thighs for miles.

 Have you had similar experiences?!?
 Having a treat in your backpacking food bag can be a real pick-me-up.
 Backcountry Foodie’s Mixed Berry Crumble ultralight backpacking dessert recipe hits the spot every time!
 You might also consider checking out our White Chocolate Coconut Pudding and Trailside Tiramisu recipes.